ENERGY & UTILITIES

-- With employment markets in such turmoil, have we reevaluated our recruiting practises and succession planning in order to maximise our effectiveness in attracting and retaining the talent we need to support and execute our strategy?
+- With employment markets in such turmoil, have we reevaluated our recruiting practices and succession planning in order to maximize our effectiveness in attracting and retaining the talent we need to support and execute our strategy?
 Have we placed the highest priority on preventing the loss of critical personnel with institutional knowledge to sustain our operations?

 - Have we assessed our key contracts for must-act-by dates, required minimums or other use clauses in order to avoid forfeiting rights to key assets currently under contract (e.g., land leases, storage, easements)?
 If any such clauses exist for significant assets, have we sought relief due to the unique circumstances of the lockdown?

 - How are evolving market and investor expectations and views on climate change and emissions affecting our strategy regarding environmental, social and governance (ESG) matters?
 Are we prepared to make the necessary adjustments to our strategy going forward?